lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 illustrate the Portal service in the first of the :ref:`DP0-2-Tutorials-Portal`.
 Beginner-level TOPCAT users looking for a more general overview of TOPCAT should refer to the `TOPCAT homepage <https://www.star.bris.ac.uk/~mbt/topcat/>`_.

-.. _DP0-2-TOPCAT-Beginner-Step-1:
+.. _DP0-2-TOPCAT-Beginner-Example-1:

-Step 1.
+Example 1.
 Run a Simple Query
 ==========================

 **1.1.** Follow the steps in :ref:`Data-Access-Analysis-Tools-TAP-TOPCAT-Step-by-Step` for accessing DP0.2 from TOPCAT.